PalisadoesFoundation/talawa-docs/docs/internships/outreachy/introduction.md

 1. You must be available for a full-time internship.
 Outreachy interns work 30 hours per week.
 1. You must not be a past Outreachy intern.
 1. You must not be a past Outreach Program for Women intern.

-To find out more eligibility criteria find out [here](https://www.outreachy.org/docs/applicant/)
+Find out more about the [eligibility](https://www.outreachy.org/docs/applicant/) criteria of outreachy internship.

 ### some useful links